TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-02-22-its-not-null-null-its-enum.md

 +$this->sort($changes, 'none');
 ```

-But!
-Should we use strings around the project without any boundaries?
+But should we use strings around the project without any boundaries?

 ## 5. Extract the Enum